In Conversation with Yung Gravy (2024)

 The rappers you were listening to—Outkast, Three 6 Mafia, Young Thug, Lil Yachty—are rapping about their interior and exterior lives, but you’re mostly making ribald jokes about seducing other people’s moms.
 It’s disrespectful, but in a flirty, middle school playground kind of way.

 That started because I knew that I’m a white dude from Minnesota.
 I don’t have a hood background or anything.
 I’m not like these other rappers.
-So, I can’t rap about 90 percent of the sh*t that I’m listening to them rap about, but anyone can rap about [seducing] moms.
+So, I can’t rap about 90 percent of the shit that I’m listening to them rap about, but anyone can rap about [seducing] moms.
 It really took off three or four years later on TikTok and Instagram and all these social medias, where people are sharing, like, “Oh, Yung Gravy loves a MILF—here’s mine!”

 ×